The G.I.Joe Museum

 Theatre Arts Magazine - September 1945, Story of G.I.
 Joe - An Excerpt from the Script

 Original Publicity Photo - 8" x 10" - 1945.
-These photos were sent to newspapers all over the country to advertise the movie.
+Numerous styles and types of these photos were sent to newspapers all over the country to advertise the movie.
 Some of these have captions printed on the front while others have captions typed on paper and glued to the back of the photos.
 On the reverse side is often a stamp or typewritten note saying that the photo is the property "Culver Pictures" in New York and "is loaned for one reproduction only.
 It must not be used for advertising without written permission." and that the "Original must be returned within 30 days" after use.

 Photos: There are quite a few great sources for photos from the movie The Story of G.I.
 Joe out there.
 Hollywood Pictures has a few, but here are a few more: